Hubs-Foundation/hubs-discord-bot/README.md

 # hubs-discord-bot (Beta)

 A Discord bot that interacts with [Mozilla Hubs](https://hubs.mozilla.com).
-Mostly bridges information (chat, media links, joins/leaves) and lets you see who is currently in Hubs from Discord.
+Mostly bridges information (chat, media links, joins/leaves), lets you see who is currently in Hubs from Discord and sets Hubs permissions and abilities based on Discord roles.
 Check out the bot in action on the [Hubs development Discord][hubs-discord]!

 [Request an invitation link to add the Discord Bot to a server you own][bot-invite] by emailing hubs@mozilla.com.